Shadow of the Colossus: Design

 Ueda wanted the game's presentation to be outstanding and to exhibit "the density of a painting".
-He visited geographical landmarks of the Western United States such as the Grand Canyon and Death Valley to seek inspiration for the game's setting.
+He visited geographical landmarks of the Southwestern United States such as the Grand Canyon and Death Valley to seek inspiration for the game's setting.
 The modeling of the game's environments, whose arrangement stemmed from independently constructed battlegrounds tied to each of the colossi, followed a pattern that Kouji Hasegawa described as "a repeating cycle of creating, testing and tuning".
 The team initially struggled to carry out Ueda's instructions for the shaping of the scenery and altered the game's locations frequently so as to find a satisfactory design for the setting.
 After researching several visual arts genres, Team Ico crafted a distinct graphical style that utilized both grayish and light color tones to underscore the game's ambiance, identified by Ueda as "firm-feeling".
 This aesthetic was exemplified by the game mechanics of searching the setting for the colossi, which came from Ueda's desire to determine a straightforward and visually defined reference for the player.
 He remarked that the game's completed graphics–as well as its gameplay principles–were produced similarly to those of Ico, as an invocation of stylistic parallels between the two titles.

-Among the game's characters, the appearance of the human personalities was established prior to that of colossi.
+Among the game's characters, the appearance of the human figures was established prior to that of colossi.
 According to Ueda, Wander and Mono, while fitting the literary trope of "a little boy and a little girl", were not meant to occupy archetypical roles, and the team attempted to foster a "cool" image in molding Wander's gestures.
 The colossi's design was derived from that of the gameplay, and was meant to invoke a simultaneous sense of peculiarity and realism while not indicating their true nature.
 Ueda was keen to achieve a convincing depiction of the colossi's scale, which was underlined by the addition of a climbable fur surface to the creatures.
 However, the complexity of the game's physics engine meant that the faster colossi needed to be smaller as well.
 Another concern for Ueda was to materialize a unique connection between the colossi, as NPCs, and the game's audience, by ensuring that victory over an enemy evoked a conflicted sensation in the player.
 In exploring this aspect, Ueda combined a scene that portrayed the death of a colossus with a melancholic song from a film soundtrack.
 He presented the edited sequence to the staff, who "burst out laughing.
 To have a scene like that ... seemed like a mistake to them".
 Nevertheless, Ueda resolved to carry the idea over to the rest of the colossi battles, which he asserted to be a well-judged choice after he had asked players to voice their opinions on that matter.